 Surpising Changes to Google‘s Cartography

-Browsing Google Maps over the past year or so, I've often thought that there are fewer labels than there used to be.
-Google's cartography was revamped three years ago—but surely this didn't include a reduction in labels?
+Browsing Google Maps over the past year, I’ve often thought there are fewer labels than there used to be.
+Google’s cartography was revamped three years ago—but surely this didn’t include a reduction in labels?
 Rather, the sparser maps appear to be a recent development.

 A few days ago, I was looking at some screenshots I used for a post in April 2010.
 I’ve posted one of those screenshots below alongside a screenshot of Google Maps today:

 Pictured above: The same area and zoom in 2010 and 2016.
 Notice how many fewer labels are on the 2016 map.